felipemarques001/task-management-api/README.md

 #### 1.4.1 - Request URL:
 ![UPDATE - request URL](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Team/update/update_team_url.png)

-**The number inside URL refers to the Team ID that you want to get.**
+**The number inside URL refers to the Team ID that you want to update.**

 #### 1.4.2 - Request body: The body request is of JSON type, below there is an example it:
 ![UPDATE - request body](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Team/update/update_team_body.png)